Renting with Pets – Where Do I Stand?

 Previously, the majority of landlords put an automatic blanket ban on dogs, or cats, on their properties.
 This meant that many existing pet owners struggled to find suitable accommodation.
 Many others find they have to give up their pet altogether.
 But will proposals make any difference to renters with pets?

-Unfortunately – this is not legislation, but a Model Tenancy Agreement (MTA) published by the government in 2021.
-Due to the diversity of the rental market, the Government claim they would not be able to legislate for every situation where a landlord could reasonably refuse a pet.
-This means that landlords can lawfully still refuse to accept pets.
+However, it was likely the bill will would not come into effect until the end of 2024.
+The Model Tenancy Agreement (MTA) was published by the government in 2021.
+However, due to the diversity of the rental market, the Government claim they would not be able to legislate for every situation where a landlord could reasonably refuse a pet.
+This meant that landlords could lawfully still refuse to accept pets.

 The progress of the bill through the stages of parliamentary debate has drawn much criticism – not least because a “better deal for renters” was promised by the Conservative manifesto in 2019.
+It has taken many years and consistent campaigning by charities, to finally get to this stage, but it’s good news for pet owners – many of whom won’t face having to give up pets if they have to move from one rental property to another.

 Holidays4Dogs welcomes these changes.
-We believe people living in rented homes should not be denied the choice to own a pet.
+We believe, people living in rented homes should not be denied the choice to own a pet.

 However, there is a concern that some landlords will charge a higher rent for pet owners.
 According to Landlord Law Services, while landlords cannot charge a high deposit, (due to the Tenant Fees Bill), they can charge a higher rent for tenants with pets.